-$27 million routed improperly to the RNC in 2016, FEC general counsel found
+FEC report shows how national party committees allegedly blow past contribution limits

-The report, which gained little attention at the time, lays bare what some FEC commissioners and campaign finance experts see as a loophole made possible by the Supreme Court’s decision in the 2014 McCutcheon v.
-FEC case, which invalidated caps on how much individuals could contribute overall to federal candidates and committees.
+The inquiry into Trump Victory, which gained little attention at the time, brings new light to what some FEC commissioners and campaign finance experts see as a loophole made possible by the Supreme Court’s decision in the 2014 McCutcheon v.
+FEC case, which invalidated caps on how much individuals can contribute overall to federal candidates and committees.

-Without those caps, the FEC general counsel found, donors used the joint fundraising committee, called Trump Victory, to route excessive contributions to the RNC through state party committees.
+Without those caps, the FEC general counsel found, donors used Trump Victory to route excessive contributions to the RNC through state party committees.
 According to the complaint that prompted the general counsel’s review, which was filed by the left-leaning American Democracy Legal Fund, more than 100 transactions between Sept.
 30, 2016, and Dec.
 26, 2016, betrayed a pattern of near-simultaneous transfers into state party committees and then from those committees to the national party.
+A complaint by a Trump-aligned group in 2017 made similar claims about transfers in and out of state-level Democratic committees between Oct.
+1, 2015, and Nov.
+8, 2016.

-“The facts of this case appear to present the scenario that troubled numerous Justices in McCutcheon: a pre-arranged plan to circumvent the contribution limits via joint fundraising,” the general counsel’s report found, determining there was “reason to believe” the RNC accepted excessive contributions.
-It recommended that the FEC reach a similar conclusion.
+“The facts of this case appear to present the scenario that troubled numerous Justices in McCutcheon: a pre-arranged plan to circumvent the contribution limits via joint fundraising,” the general counsel’s report found in both cases.
+It determined there was reason to believe the national committees accepted excessive contributions and recommended the FEC reach a similar conclusion.

-The commission could not muster the votes to pursue an investigation into the RNC or its joint fundraising committee with the Trump campaign, though it did embark on cases against state party committees for reporting violations.
+The commission could not muster the votes to pursue investigations, though it did embark on cases against state party committees for reporting violations.
 For instance, the commission last year levied a fine of $52,000 against the Wyoming Republican Party.

-Ellen Weintraub, a Democratic commissioner who voted to pursue a broader investigation at the time, said Friday the failure to do so gives a greenlight for both parties to continue blowing past contribution limits.
+Ellen Weintraub, a Democratic commissioner who voted to pursue a broader investigation in both cases, said Friday the failure to do so gives a greenlight for the parties to continue blowing past contribution limits.

 “Both the Trump and Hillary Victory Fund did this,” she said.
 “And the takeaway is that they got away with it in 2016.
 They certainly did it again in 2020 and will likely also do it in 2024 because there is no political will at the FEC to go after these violations.”